Principles for Deciding

 [1] For the initial version, see Paul Edward Geller, Beyond the Copyright Crisis: Principles for Change, Journal of the Copyright Society of the USA, vol. 55 (2008), 165.

-[3] For critical analysis of “best” here, also cited below, see Paul Edward Geller, Toward an Overriding Norm in Copyright: Sign Wealth, Revue Internationale du Droit d'Auteur [R.I.D.A.], no. 159 (1994), 3 (with French and Spanish translations), published in longer form as Must Copyright Be For Ever Caught Between Marketplace and Authorship Norms?, in Of Authors and Origins: Essays on Copyright, eds.
+[3] For critical analysis of principles historically justifying copyright and authors’ rights, see Paul Edward Geller, Toward an Overriding Norm in Copyright: Sign Wealth, Revue Internationale du Droit d'Auteur [R.I.D.A.], no. 159 (1994), 3 (with French and Spanish translations), published in long form as Must Copyright Be For Ever Caught Between Marketplace and Authorship Norms?, in Of Authors and Origins: Essays on Copyright, eds.
 Brad Sherman and Alain Strowel (Oxford University Press, 1994), 159.

-[5] See WIPO Copyright Treaty, art.
-8 (1996); WIPO Performances and Phonograms Treaty, arts.
-10 and 14 (1996).
+[5] See WIPO Copyright Treaty (1996), art.
+8; WIPO Performances and Phonograms Treaty (1996), arts.
+10 and 14.
 See, e.g., Society of Composers, Authors and Music Publishers of Canada v.
 Entertainment Software Association, 2022 SCC 30, esp. paras.
 8, 86, and 108.
-The Supreme Court of Canada here confirmed that dissemination may “engage” statutory rights, while it construed such rights, some separately couched in terms of old media, to avoid “gaps in protection.”
+The Supreme Court of Canada here confirmed that dissemination may “engage” statutory rights, while it construed such rights, some couched in terms of distinct media, to avoid “gaps in protection.”

 [6] For critical analysis of tensions in theory underlying such disputes endemic in practice, see Paul Edward Geller, Delimiting Intellectual Property: Distinct Approaches to Spillovers, in Spory o własność intelektualną: Księga jubileuszowa dedykowana Profesorom Januszowi Barcie i Ryszardowi Markiewiczowi, eds.
 Andrzej Matlak and Sybilla Stanisławska-Kloc (Wolters Kluwer Polska, 2013), 293.

-[8] For prior, more detailed analysis of this and like cases, see Paul Edward Geller, Hiroshige v.
+[8] For prior analysis of this and like cases, see Paul Edward Geller, Hiroshige v.
 Van Gogh: Resolving the Dilemma of Copyright Scope in Remedying Infringement, Journal of the Copyright Society of the USA, vol. 46 (1998), 39.

 [9] Why the scare-quotes around the term “copies”?
 This vague notion risks misleading courts: for example, a translation is not literally a “copy” in that its words differ from those of the work which the translator converts into another language.
 For another analysis, see Abraham Drassinower, Copyright is Not About Copying, Harvard Law Review Forum, vol. 125 (2012), 108.

-[10] Under these principles, we shall explore remedies that an initial author may obtain for a later author’s work, such as a translation or transformation, which the latter has derived from the prior author’s work and disseminates without due consent.
+[10] Under these principles, we shall explore remedies that an initial author may obtain for a further author’s work, for example, a translation or transformation, derived from that prior author’s work and disseminated without due consent.

 [12] See, e.g., Tempo Music, Inc. v.
 Famous Music Corp., 838 F. Supp.
 162 (S.D.N.Y.
 1994).
-Here a U.S. trial court declined to deny copyright in Billy Strayhorn’s contributions of harmonic aspects to a jazz piece on which he collaborated with Duke Ellington.
-Our seventh principle elucidates the consensual allocation of rights in any work created by many authors.
+Here a U.S. trial court declined to deny copyright in Billy Strayhorn’s contributions of harmonic aspects to a work on which he collaborated with Duke Ellington.
+Our seventh principle treats the consensual allocation of rights in works created by many authors.

 [13] For analysis of any work as some relatively self-standing sign in which texts, images, etc., contextualize one another, see Paul Edward Geller, Toward an Overriding Norm in Copyright: Sign Wealth, Revue Internationale du Droit d'Auteur [R.I.D.A.], no. 159 (1994), 3, at 51-59.
 For analysis of how, outside any one literary work, other sets of texts known to readers might bear on meanings of the work, see Michael Riffaterre, Intertextuality vs. Hypertextuality, New Literary History, vol. 25 (1994), 779.